karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 }
 ```

-Here we first initialize data and ok, but the stuff after the `;` is actually the code that checks the condition of the if.
-Then inside the if you can be sure that `data` is safe to use.
+Here we first initialize data and ok, but the stuff after the `;` is the actual condition that the if statement should check.
+So if `ok` is true, then you can be sure that `data` is safe to use within the scope of the if statement.

 ## Array basics, swizzling and array programming